• Home

 In the photo above you can see the Special Walnut before adding the Sunbleached on the bottom there.
 On the top, the Sunbleached color has been applied on top of the Special Walnut stain.

 I’m so thrilled with how it turned out.
-This painting is so perfect in this space.
-It elevates the entire room and I had no idea how much we needed this.
+This painting is so perfect in this space and I think it elevates the entire room.

 A DIY Canvas Tutorial - How to make your own large scale artwork